 As described in Sec.~\ref{sec:INVALS}, the challenge of designing INVALS is in framing the right objective function which makes the inventory allocation plan utility effective and improves business operations.
-To showcase that our objective in~\eqref{eq:objective} meets these requirement, we perform multiple experiments to evaluate INVALS with respect to the following metrics: (i) Importance of PF for higher labour and trailer utilization, (ii) Need to incorporate store-item priority $q_{ij}^t$ to reduce DOS, (iii) Role played by LTMC trailer cost in improving the trailer utilization and avoiding min-capacity breach, (iv) Experimental validation of Theorem~\ref{thm:COT}, (v) Improvement in computation speed by using DRM method to solve the COT instance in~\ref{problem:COT} over standard LP solvers, and (vii) \commentbyET{Accuracy of the incremental trailer assignment described in Sec.~\ref{sec:trailerassignment} over off-the-shelf MILP-solver} Quality of the incremental trailer assignment described in Sec.~\ref{sec:trailerassignment} against the global optimal from off-the-shelf MILP-solver.
-To this end, we run the following four experiments: \begin{enumerate}[A.] \item Disable PF and no-penalty on LTMC breach ($\gamma=0$). \item Enable PF and no-penalty on LTMC breach ($\gamma=0$). \item Enable PF with a non-zero penalty for LTMC breach and set $q_{ij}^t = 1$ to enforce constant store-item priority. \item INVALS with all its features. \end{enumerate} For exp. \textbf{A}, \textbf{B} and \textbf{D}, $q_{ij}^t$ for both coverage and PF periods (if applicable) is set proportional to the demand of item $i$ at store $j$ during time $t$.
+To showcase that our objective in~\eqref{eq:objective} meets these requirements, we perform multiple experiments to evaluate INVALS with respect to the following metrics: (i) Importance of PF for higher labour and trailer utilization, (ii) Need to incorporate store-item priority $q_{ij}^t$ to reduce DOS, (iii) Role played by LTMC trailer cost in improving the trailer utilization and minimizing min-capacity breach, (iv) Experimental validation of Theorem~\ref{thm:COT}, (v) Improvement in computation speed by using DRM method to solve the COT instance in~\eqref{problem:COT} over standard LP solvers, and (vii) Quality of the incremental trailer assignment described in Sec.~\ref{sec:trailerassignment} against the global optimal from off-the-shelf MILP-solver.
+To this end, we run the following four experiments: \begin{enumerate}[A.] \item Disable PF and no-penalty on LTMC breach ($\gamma=0$). \item Enable PF and no-penalty on LTMC breach ($\gamma=0$). \item Enable PF with a non-zero penalty for LTMC breach and set $q_{ij}^t = 1$ to enforce constant store-item priority. \item Enable all features of INVALS. \end{enumerate} For exp. \textbf{A}, \textbf{B} and \textbf{D}, $q_{ij}^t$ for both coverage and PF periods (if applicable) is set proportional to the demand of item $i$ at store $j$ during time $t$.
 Higher the value of $q_{ij}^t$, lower the DOS.
 As the objective function in~\eqref{eq:objective} is maximised, items with lower DOS will be pull-forwarded from future days, and the additional inventory will be held only for few days at the stores leading to smaller holding and maintenance costs.
 As PF is disallowed in exp. \textbf{A}, for the given data, coverage period need alone is not sufficient to exceed the trailer min-capacity and almost no trailers get dispatched unless $\gamma=0$ to allow this breach.
 For a high value of $\gamma$ in the no-PF set up, the number of assigned trailers is only $0.64\%$ compared to exp. \textbf{A} and hence we choose to discard this configuration.